Support for Heltec WiFi LoRa 32 V2 boards. More...

 For other parameters, the default values defined by the drivers can be used.

 The following figure shows the pinout of the defined default configuration for Heltec WiFi LoRa 32 V2 boards.
 The light green GPIOs are not used by configured on-board hardware components and can be used for any purpose.
-However, if optional off-board hardware modules are used, these GPIOs may also be occupied, see optional functions in table board configuration.
+However, if optional off-board hardware modules are used, these GPIOs may also be occupied, see section Board Configuration for more information.

 Flashing RIOT is quite easy.
 The board has a Micro-USB connector with reset/boot/flash logic.
 Just connect the board to your host computer and type using the programming port: